rocky-linux/wiki.rockylinux.org/docs/contributing/git.md

 Direct sign-ups or local git accounts are not permitted and no exceptions will be granted.

-Obtaining Access to the RESF Gitea Instance
+Obtaining Access to the RESF Forgejo Instance
 -------------------------------------------

-A user obtains access to the RESF Gitea instance as long as the following conditions have been met:
+A user obtains access to the RESF Forgejo instance as long as the following conditions have been met:

 * The user accepts the relevant contributor agreements in Account Services